-Unfortunately, it is not such an easy choice to make as there are benefits and drawbacks to both.
+Unfortunately, it is not such a simple choice as both have benefits and drawbacks.

 The advantages of Amazon KDP Select exclusivity

-But for my ebooks enrolled in KDPS, sales always exceed the combined volume of KDP, Apple and B&N I gain under open publishing.
+But for my ebooks enrolled in KDP Select, sales consistently exceed the combined volume of KDP, Apple, and B&N I earn under open publishing.
 Often by a very large number too.

-But regardless of sales numbers, I do want my ebooks to be available to as many potential readers as possible, so the only way to achieve this is to have a foot in both camps.
+But regardless of sales numbers, I want my ebooks to be available to as many potential readers as possible.
+The only way to achieve this is to have a foot in both camps.

-It’s a very difficult decision to make, and one that needs a lot of thought before making.
+It’s a tough decision and one that needs a lot of thought before making it.

-The one saving grace is that it is not a hugely long term decision, as Amazon only ask for 90 days of exclusivity for each enrolment period.
+The one saving grace is that it is not a hugely long-term decision.
+Amazon only asks for 90 days of exclusivity for each enrolment period.

 So perhaps the answer lies in this for those authors with only one or two titles.

-Try one, and then the other.
-Ok, it’s going to take six months to really discover what works best for you, but books, and ebooks are long-term investments in providing and income for you, so six months is not such a big deal.
+But books and ebooks are long-term investments in providing an income for you, so six months is not such a long time.

-Your new ebook could then be enrolled exclusively for three months, and then later, moved to open publishing.
+Your new ebook could be enrolled exclusively for three months and later moved to open publishing.

-Once you have a few titles published, the choices open up, and it becomes easier to experiment and decide what works best for you.
+Once you have published a few titles, the choices open up, and it becomes easier to experiment and decide what works best for you.

-There are many opinions about open publishing and Amazon exclusivity, which fill forums and blog comments on the Internet, but at the end of the day, it is a decision each individual author must make themselves.
+But at the end of the day, it is a decision each author must make.

-There is definitely no ‘one size fits all’ regarding the choice.
+There is definitely no one size fits all regarding your choice.